danak6jq/rftd/README.md

 Requires paho.mqtt.c

-A remarkably stable science-fair experiment in 24/7 use for over a month; no memory leakage noted and CPU usage is very low.
+A remarkably stable science-fair experiment in 24/7 use for ~~over a month~~ a year; no memory leakage noted and CPU usage is very low.

 Getting started: